 At The Learning Support Centre, we understand the importance of staff feeling supported in their role to ensure they deliver a quality service which ultimately leads to more positive outcomes for our clients.
 This became particularly important during the pandemic as staff were working from home and more isolated than they ever had been before.

-All supervisors have had training from The Association for Psychological Therapies (APT) in providing good supervision.
+All supervisors have had training for the APT in providing good supervision.

 Prior to supervision all mentors agree on a working contract with their supervisor which covers the purpose of supervision, confidentiality and how the minutes from each supervision will stored.
 We ensure the supervision is a two-way process and give mentors the freedom to choose what they use the space for e.g., case discussion, reflection, risk, planning for future mentoring sessions, support around their own wellbeing.
 We ask for feedback on supervision and the peer mentoring group to ensure the service is meeting the needs of the mentors and to allow us to act on any suggestions for change and improvement.